gershnik/wsdd-native/doc/wsddn.8.md

 :   Report this computer as a member of Windows workgroup _name_.
 Options `--domain` and `--workgroup` are mutually exclusive.
 If neither is specified domain/workgroup membership is auto-detected from SMB configuration.
 If no SMB configuration is found it is set to a workgroup named `WORKGROUP`.
 The equivalent config file option is `member-of`.

 `--smb-conf` _path_
 :   Path to `smb.conf`, `samba.conf`, or `ksmbd.conf` file to extract the SMB configuration from.
 This option is not available on macOS.
 By default `wsddn` tries to locate this file on its own by querying your local Samba installation.
 Use this option if auto-detection fails, picks wrong Samba instance or if you are using KSMBD on Linux.
 The equivalent config file option is `smb-conf`.

+`--metadata` _path_, `-m` _path_
+:   Path to a custom metadata XML file.
+Custom metadata allows you to completely replace the information normally supplied by `wsddn` to Windows with your own.
+See <https://github.com/gershnik/wsdd-native/blob/master/config/metadata/README.md> for details about the metadata format and content.

 # SIGNALS